mozilla/dxr/docs/queries.rst

 What of backslashes in unquoted strings and preceding things other than quotes?

-* In a bare string, a backslash before a space means a space.
-Otherwise, it's a literal backslash.
 * In a quoted string, a backslash before a quote of the same type is an escaper.
 Otherwise, it's a literal backslash. ::

     "one long string"
+    "literal \backslashes"

+* \\ in a quoted string is a literal backslash, so you can represent \":

+    "\\\" is backslash-quote"

+* Later, we may let backslashes in unquoted strings escape spaces:

     one\ long\ string

 These rules are akin to common shell syntax and designed so you don't need to plan ahead (or backtrack) when typing a query.